LambdaGaming/GChroma/README.md

  ### Does this work on servers?
  Yes, but the server needs the Lua base for it to work on your end.
 Servers do not need the binary module.

- ### Are there plans to support other operating systems or RGB apps?
- There are no plans to support Linux or Mac.
-It's not worth the effort since most people with RGB peripherals are running Windows, and Razer Synapse only officially supports Windows anyway.
- Other apps may be supported automatically if they are detected as a device by Razer Synapse.
-Official support for other apps is not out of the question, but unlikely to happen any time soon.
-There's currently no standard for controlling RGB lighting, so every company has their own way of doing it, which makes it extremely difficult to write a single API that supports more than one app.

  ### Does this work on beta branches of the game?
  It works on the x86-64 branch.
 Other branches haven't been tested but they will probably work as well.

- ### Is animation support planned?
- Eventually, yes.

  ### Does this work with non-English keyboards?
  Probably, but I can't guarantee individual keys will light up properly since the GChroma API only uses the English key identifiers.